 Thought Florida was only about beaches and theme parks?
 Add the historic city of St. Augustine to your Southeast USA itinerary to change your mind.
 Founded in 1595 by the Spanish, St. Augustine is the oldest city in the United States.
 And, as you roam around, you’ll see that the city wears its long rich history on its sleeve.

 St. Augustine’s National Historic Landmark District is one of the finest of its kind in the US.
 It teems with handsome Spanish colonial architecture hiding interesting historic sites, museums, galleries, and cafés.

 The city’s most famous single attraction, Castillo de San Marcos, checks the boxes for both military history buffs & photographers.
 Take a self-guided tour of the fortress to learn more about its history.
 At the same time, be sure to enjoy the dramatic views over Matanzas Bay.

 Wedged between Florida’s Gulf Coast and Tampa Bay, St. Petersburg is one of the Sunshine State’s biggest surprises.
 As locals would all it, St. Pete is most famous for its sunny weather.
-Its nickname “Sunshine City” has done much to attract retirees and spring-breakers in equal fervour.
+Its nickname “Sunshine City” has done much to attract retirees and spring-breakers in equal fervor.

 But there’s more to St. Petersburg than its pleasurable climate.
 In recent years, St. Pete has established itself as an arts & culture powerhouse.
 First-rate cultural attractions like Dalí Museum and Museum of Fine Arts call the Central Florida city home.